enkayebuzo/enkayebuzo/README.md

-## Hi there 👋

-I’m Nkiruka Ebuzoeme ✨
+## Nkiruka Ebuzoeme ✨
 🔐 Cybersecurity Learner | Women Techsters Fellowship (Class of 2025/2026)
 📍 Nigeria
+## Hi there 👋
 Get to know me more from my [CV].

-- 🔭 I’m currently working on  on improving my Cybersecurity Skills
+- 🔭 I’m currently working on improving my Cybersecurity Skills
 - 🌱 I’m currently learning: Cybersecurity at Tech4Dev | Russian language
 - 👯 I’m looking to collaborate on: Beginner-friendly cybersecurity projects and study groups
 - 💬 Ask me about: My cybersecurity learning journey